tgfrerer/island/plan.md

 # TODO

+ * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
+We define a resource as something which has memory backing on the GPU.

+ * backendFrameData also has a resource table - and a type ResourceInfo - we should consolidate this with our resource type.

  * We're quite gung-ho about `le_buffer` in `le_backend_vk` when we create a buffer - ideally, a buffer is reference-tracked. we're currently not tracking the lifetime of a buffer, and we're also allowing other frames to